cozziekuns/Celes/_posts/2018-11-05-find-a-friend.md

 them would be by blocking off our simocha from calling.
 This leaves us at the mercy of toimen; if toimen riichi's and tsumos a mangan, bye-bye 2nd place.

-Which brings us my favourite method; feed simocha!
+Which brings us to my favourite method; feed simocha!
 We can leverage the fact that simocha must favour speed over value due to the amount of duress he is under from toimen.
 Not only is toimen within 2000 points of simocha, his first and second discards (8m -> hatsu tedashi) signal a quicker than usual hand.
 Furthermore, since this is aka-ari mahjong, toimen's condition of escaping third